chbeu/chbeu.github.io/content/post/20230912_postdoc/index.md

 ---
-title: "PostDoc position at Paris Lodron University Salzburg in collaboration with Salzburg Research"
+title: "PostDoc position at the University of Salzburg in collaboration with Salzburg Research"
 subtitle: ""
-summary: "To strengthen our interdisciplinary research team, we week a PostDoc working at the interface of digitalisation, recommender systems and psychological models and techniques of behavioural change—a collaboration between Salzburg Research and Paris Lodron University Salzburg as part of the 'Excellence in Digital Sciences and Interdisciplinary Technologies' (EXDIGIT) initiative."
+summary: "To strengthen our interdisciplinary research team, we week a PostDoc working at the interface of digitalisation, recommender systems and psychological models and techniques of behavioural change—a collaboration between Salzburg Research and the University of Salzburg as part of the 'Excellence in Digital Sciences and Interdisciplinary Technologies' (EXDIGIT) initiative."
 authors:
 #authors: [Christine Bauer]
 categories: [news]